netifi/netifi-java/docs/index.md

         .block();
 ```

-### Proteus Client Configuration
+### Netifi Client Configuration
-The Proteus compiler generates a client as well as a server.
+The Netifi compiler generates a client as well as a server.
 The client implements the generated interface.
 You can configure the client either from an RSocket client connection, or server connection.

 #### RSocket Server Configuration
 This configures the receiver of a connection, typically a server, to call the remote  `SimpleService`.
 Notice that the client is created inside the closure in the acceptor method.
 The method passes in a variable called `sendingSocket`.
 This is the RSocket that is the connection to the client.
 You  can make calls to the client *without* receiving requests first, or ever.